-As part of the Government Law Center's continuing efforts under the NYSERDA award to provide early stage business support to start-up companies in New York, Albany Law School will be conducting research and writing a series of White Papers designed to educate and assist early stage renewable and clean energy companies in understanding the laws in New York that might affect their ability to provide their products and services to consumers in New York, and flesh out opportunities available for startup companies.
+As part of the Government Law Center’s Economic Development Initiative to provide entrepreneurial support to startup companies in New York, Albany Law School will be researching and writing a series of White Papers designed to educate and assist early-stage companies in their business growth.
+The papers will explain New York law, business policy in New York, and flesh out opportunities available for startup companies.

 Available White Papers:

 John Forbush, Siting Backyard Wind Power Facilities Under the Zoning Laws of New York State (2011)